-Following completion of the Single Ascending Dose study of IV BCV, we anticipate conducting a Multiple Ascending Dose (MAD) study of IV brincidofovir in healthy subjects, as well as dose-ranging studies of IV BCV in patients with active viral infections including CMV and/or BKV.
-Given the broad-spectrum antiviral activity of brincidofovir and the known frequency of multiple DNA viral infections in HCT recipients, we intend to conduct a multi-viral prevention study in high-risk HCT recipients which could initiate in 2018 and could support the first indication for IV brincidofovir.
+Following completion of the MAD study of IV brincidofovir in healthy subjects, we plan to start a Phase 2 open label dose-ranging studies of IV BCV in patients with active AdV.
+In this study, we also plan to examine the effect of IV BCV on other viral infections such as CMV.
+This study will evaluate PK and tolerability of multiple doses of IV BCV in adult HCT recipients.
+We will also evaluate the relationship between dose and change from baseline in AdV in blood and stool.
+Data from this trial is expected in the second half of 2018 and will inform the dose and dosing regimen for our MVP-Peds study.

-• Progress Development of Brincidofovir as a Medical Countermeasure for the Treatment of Smallpox.
-We have conducted efficacy studies under the FDA's Animal Rule to demonstrate the impact of immediate or delayed brincidofovir in a validated model of smallpox infection.
-We are working with BARDA on design elements of a pivotal efficacy study in a second animal model of smallpox.
-If we obtain positive results from such a study, we would expect to engage the FDA in discussions about what additional studies, if any, would be required for marketing authorization of brincidofovir for the treatment of smallpox.

-- Develop CMX521 for the Prevention and Treatment of Norovirus.
-We are currently conducting final preclinical studies of CMX521 in animals.
-These studies are required to file an Investigational New Drug application (IND) that would allow clinical testing of CMX521 in humans.
-Assuming we receive positive results from our ongoing preclinical testing, we expect an IND could be filed during the latter half of 2017. - Discover and Develop Additional Product Candidates to Strengthen our Product Portfolio.
+- Progress Development of Brincidofovir as a Medical Countermeasure for the Treatment of Smallpox.
+We have conducted efficacy studies under the FDA's Animal Rule to demonstrate the impact of immediate or delayed brincidofovir in a well-characterized model of smallpox infection.
+We are working with the FDA and BARDA on the development of our second, adjunct rabbitpox study as well as a second animal model, mousepox.
+We plan to submit an NDA to the FDA, contingent upon the results of the animal efficacy studies we intend to conduct during 2018.
+In addition, we received advice from the EMA on the development plan for smallpox, in which the submission of a marketing application with data from completed studies, including our earlier completed large rabbitpox efficacy study, was discussed.
+This study in combination with supportive mousepox study data was considered sufficient for review by EMA.
+We are in the process of preparing for a marketing application submission to EMA in early 2019. - Develop CMX521 for the Prevention and Treatment of Norovirus.
+We are currently conducting a first-time-in-human study of CMX521.
+This Phase 1 study is evaluating the pharmacokinetics, safety and tolerability of CMX521 in up to 50 adult subjects.
+The study also includes the collection of gut biopsy specimens, which will allow for the determination of active drug concentrations in the target gut tissue.
+Study results are expected in mid-2018. - Discover and Develop Additional Product Candidates to Strengthen our Product Portfolio.
 We have an active discovery and preclinical development program focused on identifying and developing new compounds that can be used to treat diseases for which no current therapeutic option exists or which otherwise continue to have high unmet medical need.
 We intend to leverage our knowledge and experience of nucleoside analogs to advance compounds in the Chimerix Chemical Library through IND-enabling studies and potential clinical development and/or partnerships.
-In addition, we are exploring other potential product opportunities based on the ability of our proprietary lipid conjugate technology to significantly improve the drug profile of molecules with limitations in safety or delivery. - Evaluate external opportunities to strengthen our pipeline.
+In addition, we are exploring other potential product opportunities based on the ability of our proprietary lipid conjugate technology to significantly improve the drug profile of molecules with limitations in safety or delivery.

+• Evaluate external opportunities to strengthen our pipeline.
 We are looking at business development opportunities as a means to complement our existing pipeline with technologies that will take advantage of our strengths.
 We are actively seeking opportunities to grow our business through the acquisition of or investment in other companies, through strategic relationships, or through in-licensing of complementary compounds and products.